md-ash-dot/newstok/README.md

 - **ABOUT PAGE**

-  - The login page displays a message, welcoming the user and to log in if they would like to comment or like an article or to sign up if they don't already have an account.
+  - The about page shows an image uploaded by the admin.
+  - The About text can be found right next to the image, which speaks about the platform and the creator of the platform.
-  - The login form can be seen right below the message.
+  - The let's collaborate form can be found right beneath it.
-  - The forms holds the username, password and remember me fields with a button to sign to the user's account.
+  - The collaborate form has name, email and message fields along a button to submit the collaboration request.

 - **COLLABORATE FORM**
   - The